Saburian Air Force Base, Africa

 Katya had turned back to face him, arms folded, a sharp question.
 Confused, he didn’t remember her critical words, lost in astonishment at almost seeing his wife’s face again.

-He fell into a dreamless sleep until his phone rang.
-Now it was a Chinese officer on the Saburian base.
+In his Chicago condo, Kochanski now fell into a dreamless sleep until his phone rang.
+It was a Chinese officer on the Saburian base.

 “Thank you, please keep me updated.”